JasonCharamis/Snakemake-workflow-for-IQ-TREE-based-phylogenetic-analysis/README.md

 This is a Snakemake pipeline for automated maximum likelihood (ML) phylogenetic analysis.

-It includes producing and editing the multiple sequence alignment (MSA), and using it for maximum likelihood phylogenetic analysis.
+It includes producing and editing the multiple sequence alignment (MSA), and using the modified MSA for maximum likelihood phylogenetic analysis.

 Usage: